So, How Difficult is the Everest Base Camp Trek?

 It is the dream of every adventure seeker to reach the summit of Mount Everest, the highest peak in the world.
 However, it is not a feat achievable by all trekkers in the world.
 While many have tried, only a few have been successful in conquering the majestic summit of Everest.
 There are some super-humans who have made history by climbing the formidable peak many times and keep doing so every year, and for the rest of us, the next best adventure is- Everest Base camp Trek.

-Even though Base camp trek doesn’t receive as much admiration, it is one of the most exciting, challenging and fun treks in Khumbu region.
+Even though Base camp trek doesn’t receive as much admiration, it is one of the most exciting, challenging, and fun treks in the Khumbu region.
 Reaching as close as the base of the majestic mountain and being able to admire the beauty and enigma of the peak, Everest base camp trek is a truly enriching experience.
 For those trying to complete this euphoric trip, the main concern is how difficult the trek really is.
 Below is a compilation of different difficulties that might arise during the trek.

 Duration of the Everest Base Camp Trek

 The itinerary to the base camp differs according to the travel agencies, the route followed and the leisure days were taken by the trekkers.
 Most of the trips are usually 2 weeks long out of which you will be trekking for 9 days.
 Every day you will be trekking for 5/6 hours.
 While it is an average duration, people who are not accustomed to physical activities for an extended period of time might have difficulty performing the assigned hours of trekking.
-The best way to tackle this is to set a hiking or walking routine a few months prior to the actual trek so the body gets accustomed to the exertion.
+The best way to tackle this is to set hiking or walking routine a few months prior to the actual trek so the body gets accustomed to the exertion.

 Planning a trip to Nepal?